(reading time: 1 hour, 25 minutes)

 That’s strange as well.
 Have I ever seen a reflection take off a piece of clothing?
 No. I always thought their skin had to be whatever the real version’s appearance was.
 Pulling on their shirts would stretch their being or rip them open.
 They’re not even supposed to be aware of clothes as things of any consequence.

 She closed her eyes and shook her head a little to disperse the thoughts; focus needed to stay on Whelm.
 It was just so difficult given how different Mirrorob was compared to her image of the true man.
 It wore his merchant disguise from Rinlatour, and Rob always looked so much smaller without his luxurious green cape.
-Or perhaps she was just growing up, seeing that she was the same size as the adults now, seeing the demons that kept folk from growing further than that.
+Or perhaps she was just growing up, seeing that she was the same size as the adults now, seeing the demons on their shoulders that kept folk from growing any higher.

 The duo, trio counting Pearlen’s reflection, journeyed over eight more glass dunes before they reached their destination.
 Mirrorob slowed and dropped to all fours, with Pearlen copying as they crawled into a series of thin orange swells in the glass, likely ripples from the edge of a fire whirl.
 Some of them were thin enough to see through, and there was plenty to see in the cleared center of those ripples.